chrisnoonan98675/site/xl-deploy/how-to/make-previously-deployed-property-values-available-in-a-powershell-script.markdown

 - deployed
 ---

-You can use the XL Deploy rules system (introduced in XL Deploy 4.5.0) to find and update
+You can use the XL Deploy rules system (introduced in XL Deploy 4.5.0) and a PowerShell script to find and update the value of a previously deployed property with a new deployed property value.

-Use Case: You want to find and update the previously deployed property value with the new deployed property value (example: as part of your deployment you copy a property value that changes with each deployment eg BUILD_VERSION into a file, the next time you run the deployment you need to search the file for the previous value and replace with the current value)
+For example, as a part of your deployment, you might copy a property value that changes with each deployment (such as a build version) into a file.
+The next time that you run the deployment, you would need to search the file for the previous value and replace it with the new value.

-If you want to retrieve the previously deployed property value from your current deployment using xl-rules and powershell script please follow these instructions.
+This example shows how you can retrieve the previously deployed property value from the current deployment.

-1. Create a xl-rule with condition MODIFY
+1. Create a rule in `xl-rules.xml` with the condition `MODIFY`.
+1. In the `powershell-context` tag, add:

-2. Within <powershell-context>, create <previousDeployed expression="true">delta.previous</previousDeployed>
+        <previousDeployed expression="true">delta.previous</previousDeployed>

-3. Within powershell script refer to previously deployed properties value using $previousDeployed and suffix .propertyname example: $previousDeployed.processModelIdleTimeout
+1. In the PowerShell script, refer to the previously deployed properties value using `$previousDeployed` and the suffix `.propertyname`.
+For example:

-xl-rule example:
+        $previousDeployed.processModelIdleTimeout

+The complete entry in `xl-rules.xml` would look like:

     <rule name="AppPoolSpec.CREATE.MODIFY" scope="deployed">
         <conditions>